The #USvsHate Process

 - Possible discussion questions:

 - How does each anti-hate message realize one of the four goals above?
+(If students are reacting to our Special Call, focus on its questions.)

 - What could be added or changed to make this message more powerful, and to reach an intended audience?